Code Operating Rules

 F. Remuneration of Committee Members

-Committee members will serve as such without remuneration, but shall be entitled to be reimbursed for reasonable expenses incurred in the exercise of their duties provided such expenses are pre-approved by the Chair or the President & Adjudicator.
+Committee members will serve as such without remuneration but shall be entitled to be reimbursed for reasonable expenses incurred in the exercise of their duties provided such expenses are pre-approved by the Chair or the President & Adjudicator.

-IX.
+VIII.
 AMENDMENTS TO THE OPERATING RULES

 Unanimous approval of the First Board is required to approve the inaugural version and modify the Operating Rules prior to the election of the First Elected Board.
 Following the election of the First Elected Board these Operating Rules shall only be amended by the Board by Special Director Vote.